Vietnam.vn - Nền tảng quảng bá Việt Nam

 The information was provided by the chief engineer of the Chang'e 8 mission, Pei Zhaoyu, in a presentation in Shanghai on April 23.

-According to Reuters, China aims to become a leading space power and send astronauts to the Moon by 2030, with the Chang'e 8 mission playing a role in laying the foundation for building a permanent manned lunar research station.
+According to Reuters news agency, China aims to become a leading space power and send astronauts to the Moon by 2030, in which the Chang'e 8 mission plays a role in laying the foundation for building a long-term manned lunar research station.

-In a presentation in Shanghai, Chang'e 8 mission chief engineer Pei Zhaoyu said the lunar research station's energy source would likely rely on large-scale solar panels, along with a system of pipes and cables to maintain heat and electricity built directly on the lunar surface.
+In a presentation in Shanghai, Chang'e 8 mission chief engineer Pei Zhaoyu said the lunar research station's power source will likely depend on large-scale solar panels, along with a system of pipes and cables to maintain heat and electricity built directly on the lunar surface.

 Russian space agency Roscosmos last year announced plans to build a nuclear reactor on the Moon's surface with the China National Space Administration by 2035, to power the International Lunar Research Station (ILRS).